lmielke/acodeon/Readme.md

 # User Readme for Acodeon package

 ## Acodeon Description
-Acodeon is a automated CR (change request) integration engine using the python libcst library.
+Acodeon is an automated CR (change request) integration engine using the Python `libcst` library.
-It is designed to allow LLMs to create and maintain codebases by using a automated integration mechanism.
-The updates are provided inside using a cr_integration file.
+It is designed to allow LLMs to create and maintain codebases by using an automated, modularized (methods, classes, etc.) integration mechanism.
+The updates are provided as full modules, classes, methods, or imports using a `__cr_integration_file__`.

 ## Installation Instructions
-Currently acodeon is available as a github repo.
-In order to install it, you will need to clone the repo and install the dependencies using pipenv.
+Currently Acodeon is available as a GitHub repo.
+To install it, clone the repo and install the dependencies using Pipenv.

 ```powershell
 git clone ...